tembo-io/website/src/content/blog/2024-03-26-managed-postgres-rust/index.md

 Enjoying learning about the decisions and thought processes behind building a managed Postgres service using Rust?
 There’s more to come - stay tuned for the next blog post in this series.

-If making decisions and solving challenges like this sounds interesting to you and you would like to help us improve our platform, reach out and talk to us on [Slack](https://join.slack.com/t/tembocommunity/shared_invite/zt-293gc1k0k-3K8z~eKW1SEIfrqEI~5_yw).
-We are hiring for a variety of platform and product roles and would love to hear from you.
+We are hiring for a variety of platform and product roles.
+If making decisions and solving challenges like these sounds interesting to you, reach out to us at careers@tembo.io to apply.
+If you have suggestions on how we could improve our platform, reach out and talk to us on [Slack](https://join.slack.com/t/tembocommunity/shared_invite/zt-293gc1k0k-3K8z~eKW1SEIfrqEI~5_yw).